dougbtv/dougbtv.github.io/_posts/2017-03-16-ansible-container.markdown

 [user@host foo]$ ansible-container install j00bar.nginx-container
 ```

-Note that this will take a while the first time because it's pulling some ansible-specific containers.
+Note that this will take a while the first time because it's pulling some ansible-specific images.

 Once it's done with the pull, let's inspect what's there.